-One of the most common implementations, LLMs can be used by organizations to provide help with things like customer support, troubleshooting, or even having open-ended conversations with userprovided prompts.
+Some of the most common implementations that organizations use LLMs for are to provide help with things like customer support, troubleshooting or even having open-ended conversations with user-provided prompts.

 CODE GENERATION AND DEBUGGING

 LLMs can be trained on large amounts of code examples and give useful code snippets as a response to a request written in natural language.
 With the proper techniques, LLMs can also be built in a way to reference other relevant data that it may not have been trained with, such as a company's documentation, to help provide more accurate responses.